 Berlin-born Nadine Weissmann came to international prominence for the public and press in 2013 as Erda in Frank Castorf’s Bayreuth Festival production of Der Ring des Nibelungen under Kirill Petrenko, a role she sang at Bayreuth in five consecutive seasons.
 In demand for Wagnerian roles worldwide, she is also known for her comedic talent, in past seasons jumping in five times as Quickly at the Opéra Bastille alongside the Falstaff of Sir Bryn Terfel.
 She made her Salzburg Festival debut in the summer of 2019 in Barrie Kosky's sensational Orphée aux enfers and shortly afterwards at the Royal Opera House Covent Garden in David McVicar's legendary Magic Flute.
 A regular guest at the Komische Oper Berlin, she displayed her musical and dramatic range in roles as diverse as Ježibaba (Rusalka), Gora (Medea) by Reimann, Geneviève (Pelléas et Mélisande), and Dritte Dame (Die Zauberflöte) in the celebrated Kosky production that has taken her on tour as far as Australia, New Zealand, France, Spain, the Edinburgh Festival, and Japan.
 A keen recitalist, she and collaborative pianist Karola Theill were last heard in concert at Villa Wahnfried in Bayreuth.
 A recording of Mahler's Second Symphony with Ádám Fischer has just been released, the DVD of the Salzburg Orphée is already available.
 Most recently, she successfully added Ulrica (Un ballo in maschera), as well as her long-awaited Dalila (Samson et Dalila) to her repertoire.
-She will return to the KOB as Leokadja Begbick in Aufstieg und Fall der Stadt Mahagonny and as Cupidon (Orphée aux enfers) this past fall with great success, and is now looking forward to concerts of the Wesendonck-Lieder, her role debut as Amneris, and her debut in the Budapest Wagner Days Ring Cycles as Erda, as well as the concert of act 3 of Siegfried at the Bregenz Festival.
+She returned to the KOB as Leokadja Begbick in Aufstieg und Fall der Stadt Mahagonny and as Cupidon (Orphée aux enfers) this past fall with great success, and is now looking forward to concerts of the Wesendonck-Lieder, her role debut as Amneris, and her debut in the Budapest Wagner Days Ring Cycles as Erda, as well as the concert of act 3 of Siegfried at the Bregenz Festival.